csning1998/on-premise-gitlab-deployment/README.md

    Deploying other Linux distro would be supported if I have time.
 I'm still a full-time university student.

-2. After completing all the above setup steps, you can use `entry.sh`, enter `10` to access _"Rebuild All"_ to perform automated deployment of the Kubernetes cluster.
+2. After completing all the above setup steps, you can use `entry.sh`, enter `12` to access _"Rebuild K8s Cluster (Packer + TF)"_ to perform automated deployment of the Kubernetes cluster.
 Based on testing, the current complete deployment of a HA Kubernetes Cluster takes approximately 7 minutes from Packer to finished.

-3. For isolated testing of Packer or Terraform, you can select options `11` through `14` in `entry.sh`.
-The Terraform tests can be run on Stage I's `provision-kvm` module, Stage II's `ansible` module, or both modules together.
+3. For isolated testing of Packer or Terraform, you can select options `10` through `18` in `entry.sh`.
+The Terraform tests can be run on Layer 10's `11-provisioner-kvm` module with option `14`, Layer 10's `12-bootstrapper-ansible` module with option `15`, or both modules together with option `13`.

+4. Option `16` is specifically designed for the following two scenarios:

+   1. To simply test the Layer 10 Ansible Playbook rather than through Terraform
+   2. To clean up all Kubernetes components in the Cluster.
+This is typically followed by executing option `17` _"Rebuild Terraform Layer 20: Kubernetes Addons"_ after completing option `16`

-4. To test the cluster configuration by itself, you can use option `15`.
-This option will completely reset and clear the installer on every node in the K8s Cluster, restoring them to a clean state.
+5. To test the cluster configuration by itself, you can use option `9`.
+This option will completely reset and clear the installer on every node in the K8s Cluster and Registry Server, restoring them to a clean state.
 It is recommended to use this option if you need to perform isolated tests within the Ansible Playbook.

+6. Option `18`'s Registry Server is still under testing . . .

-5. Option `16` primarily uses polling to test if the virtual machine is connectable and generally serves as a preliminary step for option `15`.
+7. Option `19` primarily uses polling to test if the virtual machine is connectable and generally serves as a preliminary step for option `15`, `16`, and `17`.
 Alternatively, you can use the following command to check the virtual machine's operational status.

    ```shell
    sudo virsh list --all